Dymista

 How quickly does Dymista work?

-Can I use Dymista and antihistamine tablets at the same time?
+Can I use Dymista year-round?

 Dr. Ross Elledge